Maybe your family has outgrown that starter HDB BTO flat and you’re now looking to upgrading options for a better place.

 After all, you don’t want to be caught in a horror story like this one, where a couple was asked to pay over $84,000 in cash upfront for their HDB.

 Most people know that they have to fulfill the MOP for their HDB flats before they can sell it off or purchase a private property.
+For most people, that also means that you have to stay in your HDB flat for 5 years before you upgrading to another dream home.

 The standard MOP is 5 years (with a few exceptions).
 Check the table below to figure out your MOP: